MaxenceBouvier/sherlog/README.md

 ## Thanks

-Inspired by countless hours debugging build logs and by the excellent local SLM ecosystem.
+Inspired by countless hours debugging build logs and by the excellent local SLM ecosystem 🙏

 ## License

-MIT
+MIT 🙂

+Happy debugging! 😄